RobertKajnak/EC_2018_T32/README.md

 The great work of team 32

 # File location notice
-**To keep it as cross platform as possible, (e.g. Guiseppe had the player32.java in the parent directory, while in eclipse it goes under src/) I put the src/ in the gitignore.**
+**To keep it as cross platform as possible, (e.g. Giuseppe had the player32.java in the parent directory, while in eclipse it goes under src/) I put the src/ in the gitignore.**
 To circumvent this create a symbolic link to the parent directory;
 In Windows:
 1. cd to the src/